lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 In order to ensure fresh keys, the key generation functions MUST be executed for both component algorithms.
 Compliant parties MUST NOT use or import component keys that are used in other contexts, combinations, or by themselves as keys for standalone algorithm use.

-## Pure Signature Generation {#sec-comp-sig-gen}
+## Pure Signature Mode {#sec-comp-sig-gen}

-Composite schemes' signatures provide important properties for multi-key environments such as non-separability and key-binding.
-For more information on the additional security properties and their applicability to multi-key or hybrid environments, please refer to {{I-D.ietf-pquip-hybrid-signature-spectrums}} and the use of labels as defined in {{Bindel2017}}
+This mode mirrors `HashML-DSA` defined in Sections 5.2 and 5.3 of [FIPS.204].

+In the pure mode the Domain separator value is concatenated with the length of the context in bytes, the context, the message to be signed.
+After that, the signature process for each component algorithm is invoked and the values are then placed in the CompositeSignatureValue structure defined in {{sec-composite-sig-structs}}.

-A composite signature's value MUST include two signature components and MUST be in the same order as the components from the corresponding verification public key.
+A composite signature's value MUST include two signature components and MUST be in the same order as the components from the corresponding signing key.

 ### Composite-ML-DSA.Sign

 This mode mirrors `ML-DSA.Sign(sk, M, ctx)` defined in Section 5.2 of [FIPS.204].
-The composite domain separator "Domain" {{sec-oid-concat}} is concatenated with the length of the context string `ctx` in bytes, the context string `ctx`, and finally the un-hashed message `M` .
+The composite domain separator "Domain" (values given in {{sec-domsep-values}}) is concatenated with the length of the context string `ctx` in bytes, the context string `ctx`, and finally the un-hashed message `M` .

 The following process is used to generate pure composite signature values and mirrors Algorithm 2 in  [FIPS.204].